thenoid/improve_vault_token_helpers/README.md

 # The issue
 The issue is that the vault token helper interface is extremely simplistic and entirely designed around storing and retrieving a single token without context.
 The "protocol" makes no attempt to provide information to the helper beyond "this is a token" or "give me a token".
 The context (vault address, namespace, etc) is not provided.

-Hashicorp's own example ruby script is congizant of this fact and tries to work around it by **inferring** information about what vault is being accessed via the `VAULT_ADDR` environment variable.
+Hashicorp's own example ruby script is cognizant of this fact and tries to work around it by **inferring** information about what vault is being accessed via the `VAULT_ADDR` environment variable.
 However if the vault command line being run is utilizing the `-address` cli flag the vault helper is *blind* and can not divine any information.
 The example script chooses to exit with a failure.

 # Examples
 ## Setup and Setdown